 Your Approach to Evidence

-This is simply a statement of how you will seek to answer your question.
+This is a statement and justification of how you will seek to answer your question.
 What cases will you be studying and why?
 What texts will you consider, and with what lens will you analyze them?
 What kind of evidence will you be using and how will you use it?
 What questions will you ask in interviews?
 How will you analyze roll call votes and why?
 What are the variables you will examine when you look at historical literature, and why do you think those variables are useful?
 Make sure your research strategy is linked to your question.
 If you engage in hypothesis testing, then be clear about how you derive your hypotheses from your theoretical framework and how you will then test them.
 Your thesis may also include creative work, in addition to evidence, such as your own fiction, poetry, dance or visual art.

 Evidence and Analysis

-A short chapter of about eight pages or so that restates your question and summarizes your conclusions.
-Then the conclusion should outline the implications of your conclusions both for the existing literature on the topic and possibly also for policy.
+A short section of about eight pages or so that restates your question and summarizes your conclusions.
+Then the conclusion should outline the implications of your findings both for the existing literature on the topic and possibly also for policy.
 If the analysis is positive in nature – that is, identifying and testing hypotheses about political phenomena – then this is also a good occasion to consider the normative implications of your findings.
 Finally, you should discuss issues that arose that you could not answer do to a lack of resources or time, or even interest, and what further research could be done.